smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 6. The **Copy Script** window appears.
 7. Type a New Script Name and update the User and Comment fields as necessary in the Copy Script window.
 8. Press <**Enter**> to record the new script.
+9. If a Script is using Captured Data rules, a window is presented offering an option to copy, or not copy, the Captured Data and Response Rules links from the source Script.
+    - In most cases, these links to other master records should be copied because they typically affect the logic of Script Step processing, such as controlling Branching logic.
-9. The system returns to the Operator Replay Script list.
+10. The system returns to the Operator Replay Script list.
 Use the procedures for Changing an Operator Replay Script, below, to customize the steps of the new script that was just copied.

 ## Changing an Operator Replay Script